Skip to main content

 Who is PayRam For?

-PayRam is the ideal adult content payment gateway, offering the privacy, censorship resistance, and 0% fees that this high-risk industry requires.
-As an ideal adult content payment gateway, PayRam provides the privacy and resilience this industry demands.
+PayRam is the ideal digital content payment gateway, offering the privacy, censorship resistance, and 0% fees that this permissionless industry requires.
+As an ideal digital content payment gateway, PayRam provides the privacy and resilience this industry demands.
 By self-hosting, businesses eliminate the risk of being banned by moralizing third-party processors.
 The 0% fees and "no-KYC by default" model make it the only viable, long-term solution.

 For E-commerce Stores & Marketplaces